Keyword Difficulty Tools

 Keyword Difficulty with a Total Backlinks Focus

 Many SEO practitioners and digital marketers know about Ahrefs.
-It’s one of the premium cloud-based tool kits available for keyword research, backlink profile analysis, and other SEO tasks.
+It’s one of the premium cloud-based SEO toolkits available for keyword research, backlink profile analysis, and other SEO tasks.

 Ahrefs’ keyword difficulty is included within their Keywords Explorer interface, as shown below.